Earlier this year I was in Chicago, Illinois to conduct a road test of the transport frame for the Proton Improvement Plan II (PIP-II) cryomodules.

 Designing the transport frame

-I was brought onto this project to design the transport frame that is required to safely ship 3 very fragile cryomodules, that have been in development since 2015, from Daresbury in the north-west of England, all the way to Illinois.
+I was brought onto this project to design the transport frame that is required to safely ship three very fragile cryomodules, that have been in development since 2015, from Daresbury in the north-west of England, all the way to Illinois.

 At STFC we have an excellent track record of creating frames and secure packaging for the long-distance delivery of fragile kit.
-Fermilab have also learnt from previous projects that the transportation system needs rigorous testing to ensure safe shipping.
+Fermilab have also learned from previous projects that the transportation system needs rigorous testing to ensure safe shipping.

 When I started on this project in 2019 we already had a frame design, but it required some re-engineering due to changes in its requirements.

-In collaboration with Fermilab, and incorporating lessons learnt from previous projects, we developed a new iteration of the frame.
+In collaboration with Fermilab, and incorporating lessons learned from previous projects, we developed a new iteration of the frame.
 This transformed it into a load bearing structure from which the modules are lifted, rather than lifting through the cryomodule itself.

 The frame carries the weight of the 10 metre long, 12 tonne modules, and has a suspension system to reduce the risk of damage during transit.